 Dubbed “Proposal N for Neighborhoods," the plan would fund the demolition of 8,000 abandoned houses and securing of 8,000 more deemed salvageable.
 Property owners would pay about $57 annually on the average home with a taxable value of $19,000, council’s fiscal analyst projected last year.
 Taxes would not go up over current levels, however, as debt retirements are due to lower the millage rate before the bond takes effect.

 About 21,000 homes have been demolished over six years with about $350 million in city and federal funds.
-The federal money, however, has dried up, and the demolition program has come to a near halt as the city tries to plug a budget hole resulting from the pandemic-caused recession.
-A $348 million loss is projected through the end of next fiscal year, ending June 30.
+The federal money, however, has almost dried up, and the city side of the demolition program has come to a near halt due to pandemic-related budget cuts.
+A $348 million loss is projected through the end of this fiscal year, ending June 30.

 Duggan’s bond was rejected last year for a variety of reasons, including mismanagement of the existing demolition program, as outlined in a scathing review released by the city’s Auditor General just before the vote.
 City Council President Brenda Jones said she wanted an ongoing criminal investigation into the program to wrap before greenlighting more money.
 Councilmember Mary Sheffield took issue with a lack of Detroit hiring.
 And neighborhood groups wanted to see more homes saved.